 - Cooley is a visualization and analysis cluster with 126 compute nodes; each node has 12 CPU cores and one NVIDIA Tesla K80 dual-GPU card.
 The entire Cooley system has a total of 47 terabytes of system RAM and 3 terabytes of GPU RAM.

 - Staff and Postdoc Support: The chosen ADSP projects will receive support from the Data Science group, a multidisciplinary team of scientists and high-performance computing software engineers.
-Top tier selected projects may be funded in part by Data Science postdocs.

 - Training and Hardware Access: The ALCF will offer one-on-one assistance for R&D. Depending on the requirements of the projects, this may include a detailed introduction to the hardware and software stack, access to early hardware, deep dives on specific hardware features, and customized tutorials.

 - Computing and Storage Resources: ADSP projects will be awarded compute time and storage space on ALCF systems.

 - Annual awards are expected to be roughly:

 - 1-5 thousand DGX node-hours on Theta-GPU nodes, or

 - 10-50 thousand node-hours on the new Polaris system.